Which is the best gaming phone you can buy right now?

 Asus ROG Phone 2

-Asus’ ROG Phone is only in this list whilst we salivate over the promise of its successor, the ROG Phone 2.
+Asus’ ROG Phone is only in this list while we salivate over the promise of its successor, the ROG Phone 2.
 For a start, the ROG Phone 2 is bigger and offers improved functionality in the form of lower-latency AirTriggers and a bevvy of upgraded and additional accessories.

 It’s also set to be the first phone on the market to debut Qualcomm’s freshly-enhanced Snapdragon 855 Plus chipset, which promises 15% greater GPU performance over the standard 855 that some of the other entrants in this lineup employ.